gomax22/fm4ar/README.md

 This repository contains the code for the research paper:

 > M. Giordano Orsini, A. Ferone, L. Inno, A. Maratea, A. Casolaro, P. Giacobbe, L. Pino, A. S. Bonomo (2026).
-> "MST-FMPE: Multi-Scale Transformer for High-Resolution Atmospheric Retrieval of Exoplanets"
+> "MST-FMPE: Multi-Scale Transformer for High-Resolution Atmospheric Retrieval of Exoplanets".
 > Submitted to _Journal of Computational Physics._

 ---